Citrullin/documentation/general/0.1/how-to-guides/getting-started-with-microcontroller-development.md

     This is not necessary, but recommended if you want to get a complete permanent usable setup.
     This is important, if you want to run your sensor 24h a day.
 A SBC can also act as [IOTA node](root://ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md).

+    If you do not want to invest much money, you can pick devices like the Raspberry Pi Zero or Orange Pi Zero.
+    You should choose a device with Wi-Fi and Bluetooth LE (Bluetooth version >= 4.0).

 7. [Connect your programmer and UART-to-USB Adapter](connect-programmer-and-uart-adapter.md)

 8. Optional: Buy an I2C environment sensor.
 For example the BME280 used in the [run an environment sensor and client](run-a-environment-sensor-and-client.md) guide.